Antiochus II Theos: Reign

 In the end the war did little to alter the general balance of power in the Eastern Mediterranean.
-Coelesyria in particular, the main disputed territory between the Seleucid empire and the Ptolemaic Kingdom, remained firmly in the hands of the Ptolemies.
-In 257 BC Ptolemy II even invaded Seleucid-held part of Syria, though the outcome of this invasion is unknown.
-In 253 BC, with his Antigonid allies knocked out of the war by rebellions, Antiochus II made peace with the pharaoh Ptolemy II Philadelphus.
+Coele-Syria in particular, the main disputed territory between the Seleucid empire and the Ptolemaic Kingdom, remained firmly in the hands of the Ptolemies.
+In 257 BC, the Ptolemaic pharaoh Ptolemy II Philadelphus even invaded the Seleucid-held part of Syria, though the outcome of this invasion is unknown.
+In 253 BC, with his Antigonid allies knocked out of the war by rebellions, Antiochus II made peace with Ptolemy II.
 As part of the settlement, Antiochus II divorced Laodice and married Ptolemy II's daughter Berenice, with the understanding that any children born from their union would inherit the Seleucid throne.
 Laodice was well provided for in the divorce arrangement.
 Antiochus II gave her various land grants throughout Anatolia which are known through inscriptions; such as large estates in the Hellespont, other properties near Cyzicus, Ilion and in Caria.
 She was also granted revenues from various territories and tax exemptions.
 According to a royal record at Sardis, her land titles were to be treated as in royal possession.

 Laodice remained a very powerful and political influential figure and continued numerous intrigues to become queen again.
 By 246 BC, possibly at the news of Ptolemy II's death, Antiochus II had left Berenice and their infant son Antiochus in Antioch to live again with Laodice in Asia Minor.
 Antiochus II soon suddenly died and Laodice was widely accused of having him poisoned.
 Antiochus was buried in the Belevi Mausoleum.